-- Director, senior associate director, or similar of: - Campus Operations - Housing - Residential Life & Educational Initiatives - Fraternity and Sorority Life - Student Conduct - Study Abroad - Senior Director of Employee and Labor Relations - Department Heads and Heads of Schools within Colleges - Resident Assistants and Orientation Leaders - University of Oregon Police Officers - E. Confidential Employee: The following employees are Confidential Employees, meaning that in addition to the fact that they will not report to the Title IX office without the student's permission, they have a professional commitment and/or legal privilege that may enable them to oppose successfully an application for a court order seeking disclosure of communications.
+- Director of Residential Life & Educational Initiatives - Senior Associate Director of Housing - Senior Director of Employee and Labor Relations - Deans - Associate Deans responsible for more than one academic unit, such as the following: Senior Associate Dean for Faculty and Operations; Associate Dean for Humanities; Associate Dean for Undergraduate Education; Associate Dean for Sciences; Associate Dean for Social Sciences - Assistant Dean, Administration and Operations (CAS) - Dean of Students - Department Heads - Chief Human Resource Officer - Director of Fraternity and Sorority Life - Director of Study Abroad - Associate Provost, Portland Campus - General Counsel and all attorneys in that office - Resident Assistants and Orientation Leaders - University of Oregon Police Officers - E. Confidential Employee: The following employees are Confidential Employees, meaning that in addition to the fact that they will not report to the Title IX office without the student's permission, they have a professional commitment and/or legal privilege that may enable them to oppose successfully an application for a court order seeking disclosure of communications.
 Confidential Employees will not share information disclosed to them with others unless requested to do so by the student, required by applicable law and professional codes of ethics or responsibilities, or because the information falls under Section III.C.11 of this policy (imminent risk of serious harm).
 Confidential Employees may still have reporting obligations under the Clery Act.
 For information about the Clery Act and who is a Campus Security Authority with reporting obligations, who is a confidential employee for Clery Act purposes, and what the reporting obligations are for a Campus Security Authority (Clery reports generally do not contain personally identifying information), see Related Resources, "Clery Act," below.
 For the purposes of this policy, Confidential Employees are the following: - Health care professionals working at the UO, including at the Health Center; - Counseling professionals working at the University Counseling and Testing Center; - Mental health professionals working at the UO, including those working in the Psychology Clinic, Couples and Family Therapy (CFT) Clinic, Child and Family Clinic (CFC), and Early Childhood CARES (including graduate students who are participating in the diagnoses and treatment of a person under the direction of a licensed mental health professional); - Professionals working in Crisis Intervention and Sexual Violence Support Services;